wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 ![](@attachment/Clipboard_2020-05-23-18-40-20.png) 17:37

-If you go to the website you will just see the text above, but the way that it works if you take the url and paste it infront of your urls and that will proxy that data for you.
+If you go to the website you will just see the text above, but the way that it works if you take the url and paste it in front of your urls and that will proxy that data for you.

 Modify the code like so 👇